Commercial Mortgage Calculator: The Essential Guide

 Most lenders need a significant down payment for commercial real estate loans.
 You might have to put down 25% of the price or just 10% for SBA loans.
 Sometimes, you’ll need to add additional collateral or a personal guarantee to secure the loan.

 Applying for a commercial loan can be time-consuming, especially for traditional loans.
-SBA loans are especially known for being hard to get.
+SBA loans are primarily known for being hard to get.
 You need a good credit score, at least two years in business, and high yearly sales to qualify for most loans.

 Commercial Real Estate Loan Pros & Cons